top of page

 • Implemented content for ages, national spirits, governments, factions, tile improvements, and more leading up to launch.

-• Designed and implemented a weights system for Ai players to track goals according to their decisions within game.
+• Designed and implemented a system for Ai players to show their decisions within a game.

 • Balanced complex economies within the game for both human and Ai players.